Empress Meng: Regent of Da Chu

 Emperor Huizong abdicated in favour of his son Emperor Qinzong in 1126.
 In 1127, the capital of Kaifeng was captured by the Jurchen during the Jin–Song Wars.
-The Emperor Qinzong was deposed, and him, as well as his predecessor Emperor Huizong and most of the Imperial family and court, was captured and exiled to Manchuria in what was called the Jingkang Incident.
+The Emperor Qinzong was deposed, and he, as well as his predecessor Emperor Huizong and most of the Imperial family and court, was captured and exiled to Manchuria in what was called the Jingkang Incident.
 The consorts and concubines and palace women of the emperors who were captured were distributed among the Jurchen.
 Though residing in Kaifeng, Empress Dowager Meng was not taken captive with the rest of the court, simply because she was living in a temple and not at the Imperial court.

 Instead of annexing the Song land, the Jurchen Jin dynasty created a buffer state named Chu, and installed Zhang Bangchang, a former prime minister of the Song Dynasty, as the emperor of a puppet dynasty named Da Chu.
 The only member of the Song dynasty left in the capital of Kaifeng was empress dowager Meng, which gave her great status.
 Zhang Bangchang asked for her support to ensure some sort of dynastic legitimacy to his rule.
 He appointed her regent with the title Empress Dowager Yuanyou.

 Her reign lasted for two months: in mid 1127, Emperor Gaozong of Song, the 9th son of Emperor Huizong, who had fled the capital before it fell, returned to the city, and she declared him to be the rightful Emperor and stepped down from regency, thereby also ending the Da Chu dynasty and state.

 Emperor Gaozong established the Southern Song dynasty, and, in gratitude for her act, treated her with great honors and gave her the title Empress Dowager Longyou.

 Empress dowager of Southern Song

 In 1129, the commander Miao Fu and vice commander Liu Cheng-yen seized control of the capital of Linan, forced Emperor Gaozong to abdicate in favor of his three-year-old son, Zhang, and placed Empress Dowager Meng as regent during his minority.
 She did accept the position of regent, but made it clear that she opposed the coup.
 Her reign lasted for 25 days, before Gaozong regained his throne.
 Because of her expressed loyalty, she was honoured by Emperor Gaozong when he regained his position as emperor.

 In late 1129, Emperor Gaozong evacuated Linan and sent empress dowager Meng with an Imperial guard to Chiang-hsi, aware that she symbolized dynastic legitimacy and must not be captured by the Jurchen.
-Equally aware of this, the Jurchen persecuted her and almost succeeded in capturing her, but she was able to return to Linan when it was secured and given a grand welcome.
+Equally aware of this, the Jurchen pursued her and almost succeeded in capturing her, but she was able to return to Linan when it was secured and given a grand welcome.
 The Emperor treated her with the same honors entitled to his mother for the rest of her life, and also gave her relatives official positions.